yatiphyo/DCA2MC/README.md

-# L+1 Layers Divide and Conquer Approach to Leads-To and Eventually Model Checking
+# L+1 Layer Divide and Conquer Approach to Model Checking Leads-to, Eventual, Conditional Stable, Until, and Until Stable Properties

 The tool has been developed in **Full Maude** powered by **Maude 3.1** version.